TsKyrk/pyexewrap/README.md

 Contrary to python.exe, py.exe has the ability to read shebang lines with "virtual commands".
 More info here: https://python.readthedocs.io/en/latest/using/windows.html#shebang-lines

-Then the file can be double-clicked.
+Then the file (the "enhanced script") can be double-clicked.
 See the provided example scripts for a better understanding.

 # CLI (command line interface) usage
 This has no added value at the moment (unless you modify the wrapper to inject other features than the pausing message):